 God hates divorce, simply put by Malachi (2:16).
 The penalty for adultery in the Law was death: Deut.
 22:20-22.
 The primary text behind the Jews' consideration of divorce was Deuteronomy 24:1-4.
 The Law was intended to protect a woman from the capricious whims of men.
+It is the pure nature of God that prohibits such behavior (ver.
+4), which would bring sin on the land.

 It seems that Jews practically expected a man whose wife was unfaithful to divorce her.
-Jesus holds out hope that forgiveness and reconciliation is possible but He does allow divorce and a second marriage for sexual unfaithfulness.
+Jesus holds out hope that forgiveness and reconciliation is possible, but He does allow divorce and a second marriage for sexual unfaithfulness.

-In Jesus' day, there were two schools of thought, dating about two decades before Jesus, relative to divorce and remarriage, based around an interpretation of Deuteronomy 24:1.
+In Jesus' day, there were two schools of thought, dating about two decades before Jesus, relative to divorce and remarriage, based around an interpretation of Deuteronomy 24:1ff.
 The school of Rabbi Hillel, focusing on the phrase "she finds no favor in his eyes," believed that any reason would be appropriate for a divorce.
 The school of Rabbi Shammai focused on the term "indecency" and argued that only adultery was acceptable for divorce.

 Jesus actually does not side with either rabbi.
-Adultery was punishable by death under the old law so that Deuteronomy 24 could not be about adultery.
-Yet, Jesus applies the "love" principle.
+Adultery was punishable by death under the old law so that Deuteronomy 24 could not be about adultery, yet Jesus applies the "love" principle.
 One should not divorce his wife at all unless she has violated her vow to stay sexually faithful to him.
 If a man divorces his wife for some other reason, she would (presumably) enter a second marriage and, therefore, be guilty of adultery.
 By the same token, if someone has been divorced, whoever marries the divorced person commits adultery.
 To put it simply, if someone commits adultery against his or her spouse and he / she is subsequently put away ("divorced"), the guilty party may not remarry.
 If he / she does, he / she becomes an adulterer as long as he or she is in that marital union.
 Only an innocent (of adultery) spouse, who has not be divorced, may remarry.